w3c/wai-curricula/intro.md

   1-2 hours depending on demonstrated examples.
 ### Suggested teaching Outline

-The objective of this unit is to present an introduction to the business case of accessibility, to provide information on how accessibility benefits all users of the web and to enumerate different terms that might play together with  accessibility.
+The objective of this unit is to present an introduction to the business case of accessibility, to provide information on how accessibility benefits all users of the web, and to enumerate different terms that might play together with  accessibility.
 It consists of the following lessons:
-* Social Dimension of Accessibility: Explains social accessibility as a human right for people with disabilities under the Convention of the Rights of Persons with Disabilities and highlights some of the international, local and regional policies that incorporate accessibility.
+* Social Dimension of Accessibility: Explains social accessibility as a human right for people with disabilities under the Convention of the Rights of Persons with Disabilities, and highlights some of the international, local, and regional policies that incorporate accessibility.
-* Broader benefits of accessibility: Demonstrates how accessibility features also benefit most users of the web such as elderly people, people using mobile devices, people with lower digital skills etc. in addition to ensuring access for people with disabilities.
+* Broader benefits of accessibility: Demonstrates how accessibility features also benefit most users of the web such as elderly people, people using mobile devices, people with lower digital skills, etc., in addition to ensuring access for people with disabilities.
-* Mainstreaming accessible design: Explains accessibility, usability and inclusion and provides mechanisms to address them within the more broader term of user-centered design.
+* Mainstreaming accessible design: Explains accessibility, usability, and inclusion, and provides mechanisms to address them within the more broader term of user-centered design.

 **Note**: This is a suggested teaching outline to help achieve the learning outcomes.
 Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.